stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 ![foo](/assets/miltidimensional-game/cube_4.png)

 I think we can see a pattern here.
-A face has all possible vertices with one axis constant.
+A consists of all possible vertices with one axis constant.

-In order to generate faces of a 3D cube we should:
+In order to generate faces of a 3D cube, we should:
 1. Generate all possible vertices in 2D
 2. Insert 0 and 1 in all possible _places_ of the vertices